javguit/fanController.Releases/README.md

 Why use an Arduino Pro Micro and not an uber speciallized controller?
 Because this is a DIY project, and a Pro Micro is easier to source and program.

 Now, the coil noise.
 This board is not particularly fast when we examine the ADC and the PWM speeds.
 Even tho you can change the prescalers and tinker a little bit with the PWM registers, the fact is that this board is not the best choice when building a stepdown converter ( and its even less suitable for 4 step down converters ).
 This "slowness" generates noise when the current hits the coils, thus generatingthe famous coil whine ( its not really a whine in this case, but a really low noise ).
-So if you want to build this board you'll have to apply superglue ( it has to be the liquid one, the gel one is too vicous ) on the coil's copper whire and when its dry apply neutral silicon sealant (not the one that has vinegar smell, that one is acidic and will ruin the coils ) to muffle it.
+So if you want to build this board you'll have to apply superglue ( it has to be the liquid one, the gel one is too vicous ) on the coil's copper wire and when its dry apply neutral silicon sealant (not the one that has vinegar smell, that one is acidic and will ruin the coils ) to muffle it.
 Also a 3d printed cap may help ( fill it with sealant and put it over the coils ).

-Why use this board then?
-Because it supermegauber easy to source and program.

 ![Screenshot](/images/board.uncap.jpg) <br>
 ![Screenshot](/images/board.cap.jpg)